aai/grape-appsignal/README.md

 Include it in your Grape API like this

     class TestAPI < Grape::API
+      # Make sure this is at the top of the class.
+      # If you are mounting other APIs it only needs to go into the base API
       use Appsignal::Grape::Middleware

+      helpers Helpers
+      mount ProfileAPI

       get 'hello' do
         "Hello World"
       end

     end

 *Make sure you have already setup AppSignal for your app!*